sourcey

 Everything visual lives under theme.
 Colors, fonts, layout dimensions, and a preset that controls the page structure.

 Three presets ship out of the box.
 Default gives you sidebar navigation with a right-side table of contents for prose and sticky code panels for API reference.
-Minimal strips the sidebar entirely; single centered column, clean for landing pages and changelogs.
+Minimal strips the sidebar entirely; single centred column, clean for landing pages and changelogs.
 Api-first is the Stripe layout: sidebar, content, and persistent example panels that appear at a smaller breakpoint so the code is always visible alongside the docs.

 theme: {